ARES - Resilienz von IoT-basierten Sensoren in der Heimautomation gegen Cyberattacken

 Project start: 01.
 November 2019

-Runtime: 24 months / ongoing
+Runtime: 24 months / finished

 Funding amount: € 199.900,00

-Brief summary
+Brief summary:

 The Internet of Things (IoT) and its application in Home automation systems (HAS) are expected to offer a plethora of novel services that adapt dynamically to a context, automate decisions and provide better situation awareness.
 In homes they are seen as facilitators for reducing energy consumption as well as increasing comfort and security.
 IoT-based HAS will be a widespread and important future field of digitalization directly influencing the most private parts of the lives of people.